 Bands are usually only on the back teeth and look like a silver ring around the tooth.
 Bands can become loose from crunchy foods or if the adhesive failed.
 You can push a loose band back into place and call your orthodontist.

 Irritation of Lips or Cheeks

 It’s not uncommon to experience irritation with your lip and cheeks especially when new braces are placed.
 To help ease the discomfort from the irritation it is recommended to use a small amount of non-medicinal relief wax.
 The wax acts as a cushion between your braces and area of soft tissue irritation.
-All you need is a to roll a peas size ball of the wax and to squish the ball and put it over the part of the braces that is causing the discomfort.
+All you need is to roll a pea-sized ball of the wax and to squish the ball and put it over the part of the braces that is causing the discomfort.
 You can eat with the wax in place and the wax is completely safe if swallowed accidentally.

 Ligatures Come Off

-Ligatures are the small rubber bands or wires that hold the wire to bracket.
+Ligatures are the small rubber bands or wires that hold the wire to the bracket.
 If the rubber ligature comes off, it’s possible to put it back on using sterile tweezers.
 If a wire ligature comes loose, you can either remove it with sterile tweezers or bend it down with a Q-tip or pencil eraser.
 If a ligature is missing you could contact your orthodontist to see if there is a need for the patient to be seen.

 Unfortunately, it’s normal for a patient to experience discomfort with braces.
 Discomfort can come from having braces on for the first time or from having adjustments made to the braces.
 It’s important to understand that this type of discomfort is temporary.
 Soft foods are recommended during this time of discomfort and rinsing with warm salt water can be helpful.

 Sometimes the end of a wire can come out of place and cause irritation to the soft tissue in the mouth.

 To alleviate the discomfort you could try: